 In frame pulse operation, two clock signals are working together to signal alignment to a remote receiver.
 A higher frequency clock is providing a phase aligned reference.
 A second clock signal (frame signal) is running at a lower, but integer-related rate to the higher frequency clock.
 The active edge of the frame pulse indicates that the next rising edge of the associated higher frequency clock is to be used as an alignment edge.
-The 8A34044 supports either rising or falling edges on a frame pulse.
+The 8A34002 supports either rising or falling edges on a frame pulse.
 The frame signal is usually implemented as a pulse rather than a square wave clock.

 Any input clock and any output clock can be used as frame signal input and output respectively.
 This is accomplished by configuring the appropriate bits in control registers.
 An EPPS (even pulse per second), 1PPS, 5PPS, 10PPS, 50Hz, 100Hz, 1kHz, 2kHz, 4 kHz, or 8kHz frame input signal can be used with an associated input clock to align a frame output signal and align associated output and frame clock.
+The frame pulse does not require any specific duty cycle but should have a pulse width of at least 10nsec.